 The LCOS is a good indicator of the viability of an energy storage project.
 You can calculate the LCOS by dividing the total cost of the storage system by its cumulative output over its lifetime.

 The most important thing to remember when calculating LCOS is that it reflects all costs incurred during a project's lifetime, including installation and maintenance costs and any additional expenses associated with running it.

 One way to reduce the cost of energy storage is by minimizing the associated soft costs.
 Soft costs are those not directly related to materials or production, such as accounting and administration expenses, research and development spending, maintenance, marketing and sales efforts.
 Soft costs have grown over time due in part to the overall increase in complexity within businesses; however, you can reduce them through better allocation of resources through strategic planning processes such as lean manufacturing.

-Second-life energy storage systems are end-of-life EV batteries repurposed for stationary applications.
+Our battery energy storage systems utilize repurposed end-of-life EV batteries for stationary applications.
 Since second-life systems can be more cost-effective than new lithium batteries, this makes them an essential part of addressing the cost challenges of energy storage systems.